-\ Effective July 24, 2024, the fund's primary benchmark changed from the S&P 500 Managed Risk Index - Moderate Aggressive (the "Previous Primary Benchmark") to the S&P 500 Index, a broad-based index that represents the overall applicable securities market, as required by the U.S. Securities and Exchange Commission ("SEC").
-The Previous Primary Benchmark provides a means to compare the fund's results to a benchmark that the investment adviser believes is more representative of the fund's investment universe.
-There is no change in the fund's investment strategies as a result of the benchmark change.
+Effective July 24, 2024, the fund's primary benchmark changed from the S&P 500 Managed Risk Index - Moderate (the "Previous Primary Benchmark") to the S&P 500 Index, a broad-based index that represents the overall applicable securities market, as required by the U.S. Securities and Exchange Commission ("SEC").
+The Previous Primary Benchmark provides a means to compare the fund's results to a benchmark that the investment adviser believes is more representative of the fund's investment strategies as a result of the benchmark change.